Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Implementation Details

 \subsection{Variance Reduction of Monte Carlo Approximations}

-The computational convenience of simple MC approximations of the gradient estimators based on l-truncated D-vine and C-vine copulas, $\tilde{\mathcal{L}}_{D_l}(\lambda)$ and $\tilde{\mathcal{L}}_{C_l}(\lambda)$ (see Section \ref{subsec:vc_ScalableAlg}) is typically accompanied by their large variance.
-The consequence in practice is a need for small step size $\rho_t$ in the SGA portion of the Algorithm~\ref{alg-truncated} which results in slower convergence.
-In order to reduce the variance of MC approximations, we adopt the same approach as \cite{OBBVI} and use Rao-Blackwellization \citep{RB} in combination with control variates (CV) \citep{Ross:2006} and importance sampling.
-The reminder of this section focuses on the case of D-vine decomposition, see Appendix \ref{app:C_vine} for derivations for C-vines.
+The computational convenience of MC approximations of the gradient estimators based on the l-truncated D-vine and C-vine copulas $\tilde{\mathcal{L}}_{\Delta_l}(\lambdab)$ and $\tilde{\mathcal{L}}_{C_l}(\lambdab)$ (see Section \ref{subsec:vc_ScalableAlg}) is typically accompanied by their large variance.
+The consequence in practice is the need for small step size $\rho_t$ in the SGA portion of Algorithm~\ref{alg-truncated} which results in a slower convergence.
+In order to reduce the variance of MC approximations, we adopt similar approach as \cite{OBBVI} and use Rao-Blackwellization \citep{RB}, control variates (CV) \citep{Ross:2006}, and importance sampling.
+The reminder of this section focuses on the case of D-vine decomposition, see Appendix for the derivations for C-vines.